 In most cases, you must get credit counseling within 180 days before filing for bankruptcy protection.
 Additionally, you must complete an educational course on debt management before you are eligible to have your debts discharged.
-The bankruptcy counseling and debtor education requirements were enacted to ensure that consumers have exhausted all other options, and to reduce the likelihood of a second visit to bankruptcy court.
+The bankruptcy counseling and debtor education requirements were enacted to ensure that consumers have exhausted all other options and reduce the likelihood of a second visit to the bankruptcy court.

-Counseling organizations must be approved by the U.S. government in order to qualify.
-The U.S. Trustee Program responsible for approving credit counseling organizations does not operate in North Carolina or Alabama, in which case bankruptcy administrators approve such organizations.
+The U.S. government must approve counseling organizations to qualify.
+The U.S. Trustee Program responsible for approving credit counseling organizations does not operate in North Carolina or Alabama, so bankruptcy administrators approve such organizations.

 This article focuses on the requirement to seek credit counseling services before becoming eligible for bankruptcy.
 See Consumer Credit and Debt Counseling for related information.